Frequently Asked Questions

 What is the PACE Promise?

 The PACE Promise is a joint endeavor of the San Marcos Unified School District (SMUSD) and California State University of San Marcos (CSUSM).
 Through this unique partnership, beginning with the graduating class of 2009, the two entities have guaranteed the admission of all students who reach key benchmarks as they complete their high school education within the SMUSD.
 Students who meet academic benchmarks will also receive a four-year, $4,000 scholarship.
+The Class of 2019 will be the last group eligible to receive the PACE Scholarship, however the guaranteed admission program will continue beyond the class of 2019.

 How can my student become a PACE Promise Scholar?

 Every student is a PACE Promise Scholar!
 As long as a student completes all four years of high school in the SMUSD and meets all of the program qualifications below they will become a PACE Promise Scholar.
+Only students in the class of 2019 are eligible for PACE Promise Scholarship.

 What are the key graduate benchmarks SMUSD students must meet to qualify for admission?